-- Upon the receipt of any information from a child, or if any person has suspicions that a child may be at risk of harm, or - If anyone observes injuries that appear to be non-accidental, or - where a child or young person makes a direct allegation or implies that they have been abused, - makes an allegation against a member of staff - 1.
+- Upon the receipt of any information from a child, or if any person has suspicions that a child may be at risk of harm, or - If anyone observes injuries that appear to be non-accidental, or - where a child or young person makes a direct allegation or implies that they have been abused, - makes an allegation against a member of staff 2 - 1.
 They must record what they have seen, heard or know accurately at the time the event occurs either on paper or electronically in CPOMS, but not investigate the suspicions. - 2.
-Report it to the DSL immediately. - 3.
-The DSL will consider if there is a requirement for immediate medical intervention; however, urgent medical attention should not be delayed if the DSL is not immediately available. - 4.
-Make an accurate factual record and ensure the transference to CPOMS where necessary as soon as possible and within 24 hours of the occurrence, of all that happened, including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved. - Any injuries. - Explanations given by the child/adult. - What action was taken. - Any actual words or phrases used by the child.
+They must understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
+They should be prepared to use any term the child feels comfortable with when managing an incident.
+They should also consider the terminology used in front of children when talking about 'alleged perpetrator(s)' and 'perpetrator(s)', as in some cases, abusive behaviour can be harmful to the perpetrator too.

-&lt;sup>2 Allegation that the member of staff has harmed a child, committed an offence against a child, or behaved in a way that questions their suitability to work with children.
+2 Allegation that the member of staff has harmed a child, committed an offence against a child, or behaved in a way that questions their suitability to work with children.